snehuvarbhe/Digital_music_store_data_analysis/README.md

 Tools: PostgreSQL

 ## Approach
 In this project, we will perform exploratory data analysis using a series of SQL queries to uncover insights into customer behavior, sales trends, and music preferences.
-Each query is designed to address a specific business question, providing a comprehensive view of the digital music store's operations.
+Each query is designed to address a business question, providing a comprehensive view of the digital music store's operations.

 ## SQL Queries
 ### Question Set 1 - Easy